-• Modification of NSPI protection systems on L-6025 at 99W-Bridgewater and 50W-Milton including the addition of a transfer trip to breaker 50W-625 for any operation of breaker 99W-625.
-This may require a current differential protection scheme.
+• Modification of NSPI protection systems on L-6025 at 99W-Bridgewater and 50W-Milton to provide three-terminal protection scheme, including the addition of a transfer trip to breaker 50W-625 for any operation of breaker 99W-625.
+Current differential protection may be required.